Amiejohnstone18/HIIT_Fitness/README.md

 10. Clicked on the URL to load the site
 11. Images still don't work
 12. Checked the path to the images (remove '/assets' to just 'assets')
-13. Commit and push changes in the GitPod repository
+13. Commit and push changes in the GitPod terminal
 14. Re-load website- images now displayed, the website works correctly.

 The link to [HIIT FITNESS](https://amiejohnstone18.github.io/HIIT_Fitness/index.html) deployed site is: https://amiejohnstone18.github.io/HIIT_Fitness/index.html